Landmark Tour Event History

 a group of investors led by IRT Network's owner John Scott.
 The new company (E.J.
 Productions) will package the tour and its broadcast network together, talks of new juniors programs and may also eventually include the LPRT.
 Current IRT President Jason Mannino moves into a

-"consultant" role while Scott assumes the IRT Presidency.
+"consultant" role while Scott assumes the IRT Presidency (with the title "CEO.")

 May 2017: Kane Waselenchuk finishes the 2016-17 season Undefeated (29-0) but more importantly, he finishes the season